Kelč: Sights

 The main landmark of Kelč is the Kelč Castle.
-The originally late Gothic castle from 1585–1596 was rebuilt in the 17th century in the Renaissance and later in the Baroque style.
+The originally late Gothic castle, built in 1585–1596, was rebuilt in the 17th century in the Renaissance and later in the Baroque style.
 Today it houses a secondary vocational school.

-The parish Church of Saints Peter and Paul was first mentioned in 1247.
-The present appearance of the church dates from the 1780s, when it was rebuilt in the late Baroque style.
-It has a valuable interior mostly in the Empire style.
+The Church of Saints Peter and Paul was first mentioned in 1247.
+The present appearance of the parish church dates from the 1780s, when it was rebuilt in the late Baroque style.
+It has a valuable interior, mostly in the Empire style.

 The town hall was built in the early 17th century.